Exercise With Diabetes: Tips for Working Out

 You may have heard exercise helps you burn extra sugar in your body and that it can make your body more sensitive to insulin, which is a good thing.
 It’s true!
 Exercise can also bust stress and boost your mood and overall health.
 Here’s how to get moving, ideally 30 minutes a day.

 - Get your doctor’s OK before starting an exercise program.
 Make sure your doctor reviews your diabetes drugs.

 - Carry at least 15 grams of a fast-acting carbohydrate in case of low blood sugar.
-It might be a half-cup of fruit juice, 5 hard candies, or glucose tablets or gels that equal 15 grams.
+It might be a half-cup of fruit juice or glucose tablets or gels that equal 15 grams.

 - Wear well-fitting shoes that are for the activity you’re doing, and choose athletic polyester socks.
 They dry quicker and cause less friction than all-cotton socks.

 - Inspect your feet before and after exercise.
 Check for blisters or sores.